Seven Warm-up Volleyball Drills for Coaches

-Here is an article with a bunch of good warmup drills for volleyball coaches to use to get their players talking and moving at the start of a practice.
-Some are cooperative, some are competitive to keep the players on their toes.
+This article lists a bunch of good warm-up drills for volleyball coaches to use to get their players talking and moving at the start of a practice.
+Some are cooperative, and some are competitive to keep the players on their toes.

 We play No Jump 2's about once every two weeks in our gym.
 This is a normal Queen of the Court–style game where players serve their way into the game from the challenging side.
 The winners get to receive.

 It is a rally score game with the caveat that no player is allowed to jump to attack the ball.
-What this does is it forces players to look for holes in the opposing team's defense setup or to aim for short and deep corners.
+What this does is to force players to look for holes in the opposing team's defense setup or to aim for short and deep corners.